-The Backyard Farmer show is dedicated to helping you find solutions to your lawn and garden questions.
+Hosted by Kim Todd, the Backyard Farmer show is dedicated to helping find solutions to lawn and garden questions.
 Every year from spring to fall, a panel of experts, featuring faculty members from the Department of Agronomy and Horticulture, deals with topics from insect pests and disease, turf, and fruits and vegetables, as well as landscape design and general horticulture topics.

 The Nebraska Master Gardener program extends the outreach of the University of Nebraska-Lincoln by providing volunteers with research-based horticulture education, which prepares them to share their knowledge with the citizens of the state.
 Master Gardener volunteers are trained by Nebraska Extension faculty and staff.
 Terri James is the Nebraska Extension Master Gardener Coordinator.Learn more

 The Pesticide Safety Education Program (PSEP) at the University of Nebraska–Lincoln in concert with Extension Specialists, Extension Educators and Extension Assistants provides educational and training programs that address health, the environment, economic well-being and pesticide safety.Learn more